May 2000 – March 2005

 The flagship was the Global Eye magazine, funded by DFID, and the website was widely regarded and won a Gold Award from The Geographical Association.

 Read more >>

 The Global Eye website continued for a while edited by Simon Scoones with financial support from the Royal Geographical Society.
-It remains online, although somewhat out-dated, at www.globaleye.org.uk [opens in new window]
+It remained online for some years, although somewhat out-dated.
+The site www.globaleye.org.uk now appears to time out.

 Two projects produced secondary school publications written by Simon Scoones.

 Whose right to water? was a collaboration with Thames Water

 Worldaware no longer exists as a separate charity.
 It ceased trading and all of its obligations were met at liquidation in March 2005.

 In addition to the education work, Worldaware ran a Business Awards scheme in recognition of the ways in which business and other organisations contribute in a responsible way to the development of poorer countries.
 Read more on the Worldaware Business Awards >